 Three important factors determine the shelf-life of seeds:

 After the seeds are dried, the next phase is their safe storage.
 Safe storage of seeds is important for a variety of reasons.
 Obviously, seeds must be preserved for use as human and animal food, and for planting.
-Seed viability must also be protected (germplasm, protection) for various uses by the plant scientist who maintains a permanent reservoir of seed stock by establishing a seed bank.
+Seed viability must also be protected for various uses (germplasm protection) by the plant scientist who maintains a permanent reservoir of seed stock by establishing a seed bank.

 Seed storage is the maintenance of high seed germination and vigour from harvest until planting.
 The purpose of seed storage is to maintain the seed in good physical and physiological condition from the time they are harvested until the time they are planted.
 Seeds have to be stored, of course, because there is usually a period of time between harvest and planting.
-During this period, the seed have to be kept somewhere.
-While the time interval between harvest and planting is the basic reason for storing seed.
+During this period, the seeds have to be kept somewhere.
+While the time interval between harvest and planting is the basic reason for storing seeds.